Jess Townsend wiping an etching plate on a hot plate in Spike Print Studio

 I Remember Nightfall

-Inspired by Marosa Di Giorgio’s “I Remember Nightfall”, my current set of etchings are an exploration of poetry, memory and my relationship with a familiar landscape, particularly when light fades and boundaries become less distinct and surreal.
-This is a new project for 2026 and the work will explore a space between recollection and dreams.
+Inspired by Marosa Di Giorgio’s “I Remember Nightfall”, a new set of etchings will be an exploration of poetry, memory and my relationship with a familiar landscape, particularly when light fades and boundaries become less distinct and surreal.
+This is a new project for 2026 and the work will explore a space between childhoodrecollection and dreams.

 Jess studied at Goldsmiths College of Art, London and has been a member of Spike Print Studio in Bristol since 2006.